Two Wings: The Music of Black America in Migration

 West Coast Premiere

-Jason Moran, piano
+Jason Moran, producer and piano

-Alicia Hall Moran, mezzo-soprano
+Alicia Hall Moran, producer and mezzo-soprano

 Tania León, conductor